 Family Movie Night

 Find a great family-friendly Christian movie that you’ll all enjoy.
-Maybe help the kids to create some yummy snacks and then just sit back and enjoy that family time together!
+Maybe help the kids to create some of those yummy snacks above and then just sit back and enjoy that family time together!

-Church Fall Fest
+Visit a Church Fall Fest